 What does it mean when a Fusion Drive desynchronizes?

-Desynchronization means the logical binding between the SSD cache layer and the HDD data layer has broken. macOS managed these two drives as a single volume through CoreStorage (Sierra and earlier) or APFS Fusion (Mojave and later).
+Desynchronization means the logical binding between the SSD cache layer and the HDD data layer has broken. macOS managed these two drives as a single volume through CoreStorage on older systems or APFS Fusion on later systems.
 When that binding fails, the Mac shows two separate, unmountable drives in Disk Utility instead of one Fusion volume.
 The data is still on both drives in its tiered locations; the metadata that maps which blocks live on which drive is damaged or missing.

 What causes Fusion Drive desynchronization?

-The most common trigger is power loss during a tier migration write, when macOS is moving data blocks between the SSD and HDD.
-Failed macOS upgrades (especially the upgrade to Mojave, which converts CoreStorage Fusion volumes to APFS) are the second most common cause.
+Power loss during a tier migration write is a common trigger, because macOS is moving data blocks between the SSD and HDD when the write fails.
+Failed macOS storage conversions are another common cause.
 Other triggers include SATA cable failure on the HDD component, intermittent SSD blade disconnection from a loose connector, and running Disk Utility repair commands on a degraded volume.

 Why is Disk Utility First Aid dangerous on a desynchronized Fusion Drive?